Siddaramaiah: MUDA Land Allotment Controversy

 In August 2024, social activist T. J. Abraham filed a formal complaint with the Governor of Karnataka, alleging that Chief Minister Siddaramaiah had misused his position to influence the Mysore Urban Development Authority (MUDA) in allotting 14 residential plots in Mysuru to his wife, B. M. Parvathi.
-The allegations sparked political uproar, with opposition parties demanding Siddaramaiah’s resignation and staging a protest march from Bengaluru to Mysuru.
-Further on 17 August the governor Thawar Chand gehlot issued a prosecution notice against the chief minister to proceed investigations, based on these alleged irregularities.
+The allegations sparked political uproar, with opposition parties demanding Siddaramaiah's resignation and staging a protest march from Bengaluru to Mysuru.
+Further on 17 August the governor Thawar Chand Gehlot issued a prosecution notice against the chief minister to proceed investigations, based on these alleged irregularities.

-In response, Siddaramaiah filed a petition challenging the Governor’s sanction, arguing that the decision was unconstitutional and lacked due diligence.
+In response, Siddaramaiah filed a petition challenging the governor's sanction, arguing that the decision was unconstitutional and lacked due diligence.
 On 24 September the High Court of Karnataka issued its judgement dismissing the petition, and stated that the "Governor has the provision to use independent decisions in such exceptional cases, and has used abundant application of mind, while the case would undoubtedly require investigation since the beneficiary is the family of the petitioner Siddaramaiah".

-On 25 September 2024, the Special Court for People’s Representatives ordered a comprehensive investigation into the allegations and transferred the case to the Karnataka Lokayukta Mysore division.
+On 25 September 2024, the Special Court for People's Representatives ordered a comprehensive investigation into the allegations and transferred the case to the Karnataka Lokayukta Mysore division.
 The court also directed that a report be submitted within three months.

 Subsequently, on April 16, 2024, the Karnataka High Court issued notices to Siddaramaiah and his wife, B.M.
 Parvathi, in response to a petition requesting a CBI investigation into the alleged MUDA land allotment scam.

 Valmiki Development Corporation fund misappropriation (2024)

 In May 2024, the Karnataka government's Valmiki Development Corporation, which focuses on the welfare of Scheduled Tribes, became embroiled in a financial scandal following the suicide of Chandrasekharan P., an accounts superintendent at the corporation.
-In a purported suicide note, Chandrasekharan alleged that over ₹187 crore had been illegally diverted from the corporation’s accounts to private companies, including information technology firms and a cooperative bank based in Hyderabad, without proper approval.
+In a purported suicide note, Chandrasekharan alleged that over ₹1.87 billion had been illegally diverted from the corporation's accounts to private companies, including information technology firms and a cooperative bank based in Hyderabad, without proper approval.

-The scandal led to the resignation and subsequent arrest of B. Nagendra, then Minister for Scheduled Tribes Welfare and ex officio chairman of the corporation.
+The scandal led to the resignation and subsequent arrest of B. Nagendra, then Minister for Scheduled Tribes Welfare and ex-officio chairman of the corporation.
 Opposition parties, particularly the Bharatiya Janata Party (BJP) and Janata Dal (Secular), alleged that the misappropriation occurred with the knowledge of senior officials in the government.
 Union Minister Pralhad Joshi accused Chief Minister Siddaramaiah and Deputy Chief Minister D. K. Shivakumar of being aware of the irregularities and called for their resignation.

 Siddaramaiah denied any personal involvement or prior knowledge of the alleged misappropriation and ordered an investigation by the Criminal Investigation Department (CID).
 As of June 2025, the investigation was ongoing, with multiple arrests made.